This challenge is an annual competition to find the best home brewers in the Maritimes.

 Absolutely!
 We’re all about partnerships.
 The person/ team listed on the submission form claims the prize.

-The Grand Champion (best overall beer) will receive $500 cash and a limited edition can release in partnership with The Gahan House.
+The Grand Champion (best overall beer) will receive $1000 cash and a limited edition can release in partnership with The Gahan House.
+The winner will have an opportunity to brew their winning beer recipe with Gahan Brewmaster, Trent Hayes

 The top 5 in each style will receive the following: